mpourmpoulis/PythonVoiceCodingPlugin/doc/Operations.md

 ![](./gif/op32.gif)

 As you can see, we can actually use non-plugging commands that move the cursor in between them and there's still no problem.
-The whole succession think breaks  and  the initial origin is reset only when there is change introduced.
+The whole succession thing breaks  and  the initial origin is reset only when there is change introduced.

 But it is very important to note that the initial origin does not automatically reset when there is change.
-It with only set off the next selection query.
+It will only reset after the next selection query.
 This is very important because it allows you to actually process  text at some location you've jumped into and yet retain your point of origin to return to!

 ![](./gif/op33.gif)

-This is something that would become very important when we discuss prefix operations!
+This is something that will become very important when we discuss prefix operations!